 3. Delaware Water Gap National Recreation Area

 They say you can't step in the same river twice, but there's more of the Delaware River waiting to be explored in the Delaware Water Gap National Recreation Area!
 Stretching 40 miles along the river as it winds its way between New Jersey and Pennsylvania, the DWGNRA encompasses 70,000 acres of wilderness.
-The beauty and tranquility of Delaware Water Gap have attracted vacationers for centuries, and a relaxing day enjoying water recreation is as popular today as ever.
+The beauty and tranquility of Delaware Water Gap have attracted vacationers for centuries, and a relaxing day enjoying hiking and camping and water recreation is as popular today as ever.

 Turn your prow towards Arrow Island to thread through the Gap itself, with Mount Minsi and Mount Tammany towering above you.
 You'll find public boat launches at Smithfield Beach, Bushkill Access, Eschbeck Access, Dingmans Ferry and Milford Beach.
 Bring the whole family along to soak in the sunshine and paddle the river.
 There is no charge to enter the National Recreation Area, but expanded amenity fees are charged April through October to access Smithfield Beach, Bushkill Access, Dingmans Ferry, and Milford Beach.

 When it comes to rentals, local outfitters have you covered!
 Set out on a trip lasting anywhere from two hours to two days with Adventure Sports.
 From paddling to pedaling, Edge of the Woods Outfitters offers guided river trips as well as hiking and biking adventures.
 Float your boat alongside the stunning Shawnee Inn and Golf Resort during a voyage with Shawnee River Trips.
-With Chamberlain Canoes, even your pet is welcome to come along for a peaceful day of paddling!
+With Chamberlain Canoes, even your pet is welcome to come along for a peaceful day of paddling.

 Adventure Sports